aitani9/Restaurant-Spending/README.md

 # Restaurant-Spending-Tracker
 Android app that can be used for tracking a person's restaurant spending over time

-This app keeps track of a person's restaurant bills and how much "leftover" money they have from their bills.
+This app keeps track of a person's restaurant bills and how much total "leftover" money they have from their bills.
 When adding a bill, the user is asked for the amount of money they spent at the restaurant and how much money they were "allowed" to spend; determining what is allowed could be based on different constraints for different people.
 For example,